How to enter

 Since moving to Dorney in 2001, the Regatta has developed year on year, looking to give athletes the best opportunities to race.
 Each year we ask for feedback following our event, and this is always reviewed when considering how the event should evolve.
 The biggest themes from this feedback over the last few years have concerned quality of racing and the number of straight finals.

-To address this feedback, three years we made some radical changes to the racing programme; since then we have received overwhelmingly positive feedback and, despite the changes to the British Rowing competition framework, we will continue with the same format again in 2017.
+To address this feedback, some years we made some radical changes to the racing programme; since then we have received overwhelmingly positive feedback and, with changes to the British Rowing competition framework adding some minor adjustments to the lane allocation process, we will continue with the same format again in 2018.

 - Regattas should encourage side by side racing, therefore (dependent on conditions) all our races will be side by side with the winner of each race progressing; with further progression being decided by time.